Chaas (Buttermilk) for Babies

 Buttermilk

 Chaas is a traditional Indian buttermilk drink, known for its cooling properties and probiotic content.
 It is a refreshing drink made from yogurt, water, and spices like cumin and mint.
-Learn Benefits, Safety & How to Serve Chaas to Babies
+Learn Benefits, Safety & How to Serve Chaas (Buttermilk) to Babies

 Most pediatricians recommend starting solids around 6 months of age.
-Chaas is a fantastic choice to start at 12-months because of its digestion-support, immunity-boost.
+Chaas (Buttermilk) is a fantastic choice to start at 12-months because of its digestion-support, immunity-boost.

 Introduce one new food at a time and wait 3-5 days between each new food to easily spot potential allergies.